 In such a scenario, the UK LTD will always be considered resident for tax purposes.
-Its profits will thus be taxed at the normal corporate tax rate of 20%.
-It will also have to register for VAT once the 85000 GBP threshold has been reached (although there are exceptions).
+Its profits will thus be taxed at the normal corporate tax rate of 19%.
+It will also have to register for VAT once the 85000 GBP annual sales threshold has been reached (although there are exceptions).
 Dividends paid to the UK resident owner will be tax-free until the annual allowance has been reached and then taxed at a rate determined by the resident’s income tax bracket.
-In most cases, UK resident owners use a mix of dividends and salary payments to extract money from their business as efficiently as possible.
+In most cases, UK resident owners use a mix of dividends, salary payments and loans to extract money from their business as efficiently as possible.

 UK LTD + non-resident owner

 In such a scenario, the UK LTD will not usually be considered resident for tax purposes.
-Instead, it will be considered resident for tax purposes in the country where its owner reside (management rules).
-It will be taxed in the UK at the rate of 20% on any income generated through a UK permanent establishment and in its country of residency on income generated elsewhere.
-Similarly to a resident LTD, it will only have to register for VAT once the 85000 GBP threshold has been reached (exceptions exist).
+Instead, it will be considered resident for tax purposes in the country where its owner reside (place management rules).
+The exact term is treat non-resident and as the name implies the country where the UK LTD operates from must have a tax treaty in effect with the UK.
+It will be taxed in the UK at the rate of 19% on any income generated in the UK and in its country of residency on income generated elsewhere.
+Similarly to a resident LTD, it will only have to register for VAT once the 85000 GBP threshold has been reached (exceptions exist, only UK VAT liable sales count towards the threshold).
 Dividends paid to the non-resident owner are not usually subject to any withholding taxes in the UK but may be taxed elsewhere (such as the country where they are received).

 Compliance-wise, the burden imposed on a UK LTD is fairly reasonable, especially by European standards.
-Residents must file an annual return while non-residents only have to do so if they have taxable income in the UK.
+Residents must file an annual return with HMRC while non-residents only have to do so if they have taxable income in the UK.
 VAT is paid on a quarterly basis, via the one-stop-shop.
-Regardless of their residency status, all UK-registered companies must keep their books in order and available at all times.
+Annual accounts and a confirmation statement must be filed with Companies House regardless of residency status.